Choksirahul/mernstack-ecommerce-site/README.md

 # MERN Stack E-commerce Site

 A full-featured e-commerce platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-This application provides a seamless shopping experience with functionalities like product browsing, user authentication, shopping cart, and order management.([GitHub][1])
+This application provides a seamless shopping experience with functionalities like product browsing, user authentication, shopping cart, and order management.

 ## 🛍️ Features